jacebenson/cedar/docs/docs/studio.md

 - impersonate the user authentication headers in GraphiQL

-Redwood Studio is a command line tool which offers a web UI aimed at providing insights into your application via OpenTelemetry ingestion and other development conveniences like auth-impersonation within GraphiQL.
+Cedar Studio is a command line tool which offers a web UI aimed at providing insights into your application via OpenTelemetry ingestion and other development conveniences like auth-impersonation within GraphiQL.

 ### Demo